-New Elizabethan School's Curriculum Rationale
+Grateley House School's Curriculum Rationale

-New Elizabethan School delivers a broad, balanced and ambitious curriculum that supports students with communication difficulties and complex needs to flourish in an education setting.
-As a school community, across education, care, parents and families, we work together to provide holistic support that allows students to successfully navigate through their own unique educational journey.
+Grateley House School delivers an ambitious curriculum that supports students with high functioning autism and complex needs to flourish in an education setting.
+As a school community, across education, care, parents and families, we work together to provide holistic support that allows students to successfully navigate through their unique educational journey.

-The curriculum at New Elizabethan School has a clear rationale that is shaped by a core belief that all students have the right to experience an education in a safe, nurturing and positive environment.
+The curriculum at Grateley House School has a clear rationale that is shaped by common values that all students have the right to experience an education in a safe, nurturing and positive environment.
 The culture of learning is built around students' special educational needs, their social and emotional progress and considers their Education, Health and Care plans alongside their academic progress, seeing the two aspects as important as each other.
-We believe passionately that with the right support, high expectations and a nurturing environment that builds confidence and resilience, our students will achieve positive outcomes.
+At Grateley House School, we believe passionately that with the right support, high expectations and a nurturing environment that builds confidence and resilience, our students will succeed in education.

 Our curriculum is designed in line with the National Curriculum (2014) and we use this as a framework to deliver interesting and exciting lessons.
-The National Curriculum is adapted, differentiated and extended to meet the individual needs of our students and aims to foster an appreciation for differences and individual strengths.
+The National Curriculum is adapted, differentiated and extended to meet the special educational needs of our students and aims to foster an appreciation for human creativity and achievement.
 By carefully planning high quality lessons, we aim to impart the knowledge students need to become educated citizens and make progress from their individual starting points.
-Teachers are encouraged to plan stimulating lessons that encourage a passion for learning for all our students.
+Teachers are encouraged plan stimulating lessons that instil a love of learning for all our students.